 - Take in the Sunshine: Our sunshine is the people, places and things around us that keep us connected to who we are and what is important to us.
 Creating strong internal and external supports in our lives keeps us in balance by reminding us to grow toward our own well-being.

 - Soak up Nourishment: Daily nourishment means feeding our mind and body and heart with constant reminders of what we value.
 What we choose to look at, listen to, say, and read can nourish our well-being.
-We, like trees, need to seek the healthy nourishment constantly.
+We, like trees, need to seek healthy nourishment constantly.
 Gratitude keeps us open and ready to receive the nourishment around us constantly.

 - Be Flexible: The branches of a tree are flexible to account for external forces.
 When we are simultaneously aware of the external forces upon us and our strong roots, we can more easily go with the flow of life.
 Knowing we are deeply rooted, we are free to stay flexible and open.
 We, like trees, are actually strengthened by these challenges.
-We learn the most about how to balance when balanced is challenged.
+We learn the most about how to balance when balance is challenged.

-- Give and Receive: Air contains the the rich products of balanced giving and receiving: Strengthening our skills in mindful awareness with compassion are key elements in knowing when and what to give and to receive.
-The paradox is that we need to nourish our own ability to be aware and compassionate with ourselves order to be able to give attention, kindness and compassion to others.
+- Give and Receive: Air contains the rich products of balanced giving and receiving: Strengthening our skills in mindful awareness with compassion are key elements in knowing when and what to give and to receive.
+The paradox is that we need to nourish our own ability to be aware and compassionate with ourselves in order to be able to give attention, kindness, and compassion to others.
 These are skills for finding balance in our giving and receiving.

 Trees remind us that balance is not static, it is very dynamic.
 Aware of when are at our tipping point, we can use our resources to restore balance.